Andereoo/TkinterWeb/docs/source/upgrading.rst

     * :attr:`.HTMLElement.innerText`

     * The new configuration option ``request_func`` can be used to set a custom script to use to download resources.
+    * The new configuration option ``defaultstyle`` can be used to set the default stylesheet to use when parsing HTML.

 .. dropdown:: Changed/Fixed